yycf0112/yyc.github.io/README.md

 Enhanced fraud detection and policyholder segmentation.
 Developed strategies to adjust premium pricing dynamically based on risk profiles.
 Proposed deployment of predictive models for real-time underwriting decisions.

+### **5. Cookie Cats A/B Testing — Game Design Optimization**
+Product experiment measuring the impact of gate placement on player retention

+**Experiment Design**: Analyzed randomized A/B test comparing level 30 (control) vs. level 40 (test) gate placement

+**Statistical Testing**: Conducted Mann-Whitney U and Chi-Square tests on engagement and retention

+**Result**: gate_40 had no engagement benefit but led to a significant drop in Day 7 retention (Δ = -0.83%)

+**Recommendation**: Keep the gate at level 30 to preserve early retention and reduce churn

+**Strategic Impact**: Showcased data-driven feature decision-making in live game environments